 The maximum tripod height is very limited for all of these, but that comes with the territory when you are buying real small tripods.
 They are all compact, light, and easy to transport.

 I chose the Sunpak MiniPro and I love it.
 I only use it in a few situations, like photo hiking trips, outdoor and tabletop macro photography.

 There are pluses and minuses to each of the four small camera tripods mentioned.
-Here is a simple rundown of each.
+Here is a simple rundown of each kind of tripod.

-Easily the runt of the litter, the pocket tripod is like a pen knife and conveniently slips into any small pocket.
+Easily the runt of the litter, the pocket tripod is like a pen knife.
+It folds down into a really small size and conveniently slips into any small pocket you have available.

 They are surprisingly quite rigid and very stable due to the angular, scissor-like leg design.
 They're best suited for small point and shoot cameras, a GoPro, or a smartphone with an adapter.

 You really could use this type of compact tripod for a DSLR if you are only taking photos with your camera in a horizontal position.
 This particular model swivels into position without a locking mechanism, so it does have limitations.

 This small digital camera tripod type is great for anyone who wants to go ultra light and ultra portable.
 Backpackers love accessories that are super light and super small.

 The tabletop tripod design with the wide leg spread is a safe and stable design.
 These work very well with DSLRs.